klameer/intellisolve.co.uk_3/README.md

 Data Modelling.
 When modelling complex processes, it helps to have an abstract simplified view of the data.
 It gives you a better understanding of the components in the process and allow you to make more informed decisions based on a better understanding of the data.
 A good data model is structured around its usefulness to the business and how it contributes to achieving business objectives.

 ## Analyse Data
-Find patterns in your data as a single activity or build custom dashboards to keep on top of the business metrics that matter Financial Data Analysis.
+Find patterns in your data as a single activity or build custom dashboards to keep on top of the business metrics that matter to your circumstances.
+Although Excel has all the functionality to build fairly complex models, Python has great statistical and machine learning libraries.

+Financial Data Analysis.
 Financial Data Analysis is the process of carrying out data analysis on financial data.
 A financial data analysis project has the same features of a data analysis project in that each of the stages are carried out to achieve a specific goal.
 Custom Dashboards.